 Using and managing workspaces

 You can share your Postman components with collaborators and organize your work using workspaces.
-To select a workspace, use the control at the top of the Postman app in the center.
+To select a workspace, click the Workspaces dropdown at the top left of Postman.

 You can create workspaces in addition to the default personal and team workspaces.